 Service – Dragon Beaux was better than many Chinese restaurants.
 People are roaming around more frequently than other places.

 Verdict – Dragon Beaux hits the mark with many modern takes on classics.
 They retain some classic items on their menu, that their sister restaurant specializes in.
 We feel the quality is a touch lower than Koi Palace, but still very good.
 All in all this is a great place to go for dim sum in the City.
 HL Peninsula is also better.

 The dim sum in Hong Kong is still on another planet, check out some of our reviews.

 Is this restaurant worth a 5 minute drive?
 Yes.
 30 minute?
 Maybe.
 1 Hour?
 Maybe.

-Dragon Beaux’s Menu is much shorter than Koi Palace’s at lunch.
+Dragon Beaux’s Menu is much different than Koi Palace’s at lunch.
 Dim sum list includes many with interesting touches.
+It reminds us of menus from top notch HL Peninsula.
 Lots of noodle dishes too.

 Dragon Beaux Food Picks: